withastro/roadmap/proposals/0000-hybrid-output.md

 ## Adapter Support

-Adapters are still required when building for `server` output.
-Since the asset manifest is already exposed, adapters _may_ choose to perform optimizations on emitted `.html` files, but are not required to do so.
+Adapters are required when building for `server` output.
+Prerendered routes will be added to the static asset manifest, the contents of which are always served before falling back to a request-time Astro route.

+Since the asset manifest is already exposed, adapters will serve the static `.html` files ahead of the server route.
+For many adapters, this is already handled automatically.

 # Testing strategy